secretstartups/handbook/content/handbook/security/transparency-by-default.md

 ### Open to GitLab

 This information is open to GitLab but not publicly (handbook) available because of information that can risk the confidentiality, security or privacy of internal company information.
-The public availability of this information could pose a significant risk to GitLab or it’s customers.
+The public availability of this information could pose a significant risk to GitLab or it's customers.

 - Vendor Audit Reports
 - Procedures/Runbooks/work instructions containing sesnsitive or personal data